Back pain; A new study helps confirm why Myofascial Release improves the quality and cost-effectiveness of care.

 You can read more about the study here

-The therapeutic approach to chronic aspecific low back pain (CALBP) has to consider the multifactorial aetiology of the disorder.
+The therapeutic approach to chronic aspecific low back pain (CALBP) has to consider the multifactorial etiology of the disorder.
 International guidelines do not agree on unequivocal treatment indications.
-Recommendations for fascial therapy are few and of low level evidence but several studies indicate strong correlations between fascial thickness and low back pain.
+Recommendations for fascial therapy are few and of low-level evidence but several studies indicate strong correlations between fascial thickness and low back pain.
 This study aims at comparing the effectiveness of Fascial Manipulation® associated with a physiotherapy program following guidelines for CALBP compared to a physiotherapy program alone.

 There is of course more to this story of how we improve the quality of treatment of the lower back.
 In women who have had abdominal surgeries such as C sections, this is an even larger part of the pain puzzle because not only is the fascia in the back affecting the way they move, but the actual scar and what is underneath the surface is being realized as a major determinant in who suffers from chronic back and neck pain and since it affects the way they move, even their knees can be affected as well.